The Best Barbecued Pork Steaks

 For safety, you need to get the pork steaks to minimum internal temperature of 145 degrees Fahrenheit using an instant-read thermometer.
 I prefer to cook them past this temperature.

 Keep in mind that pork shoulder starts to pull apart and is extremely tender at 195 degrees Fahrenheit.
-I believe that somewhere between 145 and 195 degrees Fahrenheit is the right temperature for tender pork steaks.
+I believe that somewhere between 145 and 195 degrees Fahrenheit is the right temperature for tender pork steaks, preferably on the higher side of that range.

 Again, lean on your instant read thermometer to help you decide when to pull the pork from the grill.